-Best Actor Of 2019: Vicky, Ayushmann, Ranveer, Shahid Or Hrithik- Who Left You Spellbound?
+Best Actor Of 2019: Vicky, Ayushmann, Ranveer, Shahid Or Hrithik - Who Left You Spellbound?

 Hrithik Roshan

 Who would have thought that the Greek God of Bollywood could pull off a no-frills role in a film like Super 30 so flawlessly?
-But, the superstar silenced all naysayers and churned out an earnest act winning hearts all over.
+But, the superstar silenced all naysayers and churned out an earnest act, winning hearts all over.
 Months later, the actor slipped into the shoes of an agent gone rogue in Siddharth Anand's 'War' and left the audience gasping for breath with his hotness quotient.

 Shahid Kapoor

 Keeping aside all the controversies around 'Kabir Singh', Shahid Kapoor's performance as an alcoholic, heartbroken surgeon in the film made everyone root for him despite his flawed character.
-The actor delivered every emotion- love, anger and passion with cinematic brilliance.
+The actor delivered every emotion - love, anger and passion with cinematic brilliance.

 Kartik Aaryan

-Kartik Aaryan too had an amazing run at the box-office with 'Luka Chhupi' and 'Pati Patni Aur Woh'.
-His fresh looks and boyish charm makes him a favourite with the young crowd.
+Kartik Aaryan too has had an amazing run at the box office with 'Luka Chhupi' and 'Pati Patni Aur Woh'.
+His fresh looks and boyish charm make him a favourite with the young crowd.